 - Heat up the burners for at least thirty minutes to kill any remaining bacteria in the griddle.

-Keeping your outdoor griddle from rodents is rewarding to your health.
 It all begins by knowing what attracts the mice and removing it.
-Further, giving your griddle some good cleaning service, using some barriers and repellents has also been proven to keep mice off.
+Further, giving your griddle some good cleaning care, as well as using some barriers and repellents has also been proven to keep mice off.

 Of these strategies, you might be required to use either one or two at the same time.
 In other cases, you might want to use all strategies depending on the level of mice infestation or resistance of mice to a single strategy.